adamjuhasz/intents/README.md

 # Chatbot intents

 This is a collection of intents for chatbots to understand what a user wants to do.
 Each intent is mapped to a domain and an action.
 All actions are JSON arrays of strings for easy cross-platform use.
-The project is sued by alana to build smarter bots.
+These intents can be used to build smarter bots.

 Example: